solana-developers/anchor-counter-program/README.md

 ## Notes

 - Ensure your Solana validator is running locally before running tests.
-- The test uses the `@solana-developers/helpers` package for airdropping SOL to test accounts.
 - If you encounter any issues, make sure your Anchor.toml and Cargo.toml files are correctly configured for your project.